 - Visual stability: How long does it take for your page to look stable?
 In other words, how long does it take before page elements stop moving around?
 If you’ve ever clicked on a page element, only to be taken elsewhere as the elements load and move, you know how important this is.
 Google calculates this component as a custom metric valued between 0 and 1; anything below 0.1 is good, while 0.25 or higher is poor.

 You can see how your website ranks for each of these signals through your Search Console account, and take action to improve them ahead of Google’s change to its search algorithm come this May.
 That’s when those Core Web Vitals will be added to Google’s existing list of page experience metrics, such as mobile-friendliness and HTTPS security, in determining its page ranking.

 If your site performs poorly in any of the three Core Web Vitals signals — a likely prospect, according to a recent study — it could hurt your site’s SEO and reduce how often your site appears in search results.

 Of course, Google uses hundreds of inputs in its search ranking system, and page experience signals are just one part of your website’s overall searchability.
 Check out the Informatics blog for more tips and best practices, or reach out for help optimizing your website.
 A regular review will keep your digital investment performing at a high level, no matter what the search giants do.

 Want to watch a short explainer video on Google's Core Web Vitals starring Informatics' leading dog?
-Check out the video below as part of our new Pip's Tips video series.
+Check out Pip's tips on Core Web Vitals as part of our Pip's Tips video series.